Search

 The important thing in environmental work is to co-operate with other parties.
 Together we will achieve significant results for our clean environment.

-Our long-term work for the environment has yielded results.
-Emissions into air caused by port operations decreased by 16 per cent in proportion to the tonnage transported from 2011–2018.
-Energy-efficiency has also improved, as electricity consumption decreased by as much as 24 per cent over the same period.
+Our long-term work for the environment has also yielded results.
+Emissions into air from port operations in relation to tonnes transported decreased very significantly and improved energy efficiency has reduced our electricity consumption.
 Our currently valid environmental programme aims at improving those figures further and securing the well-being of the maritime environment.
-The latter involves our decision to stop disposal of dredging masses in the sea.
+As an effort to improve the state of the Baltic Sea, we have shifted to disposing dredging masses on land.

 Port’s goal is, as part of the city of Turku, to participate in reducing greenhouse gas emissions.
 Port’s environmental program works in the same direction according to the city’s climate plan; the goal is a carbon-neutral Turku.
-As part of Port’s environmental work, Port will switch to electric cars in daily operations where possible.
+As part of Port’s environmental work, Port have switch to electric cars in daily operations.
 The first electric cars arrived at the port in February 2022.
-All passenger cars of the Port will be converted to electric ones by the end of 2023, with vans to follow as more options become available.
+All Port’s passenger cars and vans were changed to electric during the years 2021-2023.

 We also promote the goals of our environmental work by participating in many co-operation projects that take the environmental aspects into account.